This article was last updated by on

 Install LED lights in case of dark rooms.
 Try to provide your plant with consistent temperature by covering them with frost blankets and keeping heating mats under the pot.

-As for the USDA zone below 11, introduce the Anthurium wendlingeri to the terrarium and mini greenhouse during cold.
+As for the USDA zone 10 and below, introduce the Anthurium wendlingeri to the terrarium and mini greenhouse during the cold.

-Pro Tip: Rotate the plant once in 1-2 weeks to obtain balanced growth.
+Pro Tip: Rotate the plant once in 1-2 weeks for balanced light in every side of the plant.

 2. Watering and Humidity

-The most hectic part about growing a tropical plant is meeting its water requirement by keeping humidity side by side.
+The most hectic part about growing Anthurium wendlingeri, a tropical plant, is meeting its water requirement by keeping humidity side by side.

 While watering the wendlingeri, remember to check 2 inches deep from the topsoil to prevent a wet condition.